Marvin-Brouwer/FluentSerializer/doc/help/basic-concepts/Naming-strategies.md

 both `Names.Use.CustomFieldName` for automated `{fieldName}__c` where `{fieldName}` uses the `CamelCaseNamingStrategy`
 and `Names.Use.CustomFieldName({value})` for `{value}__c`.

+### INamingContext

+TODO

 ## Naming strategy lifetime

 It is generally a good idea to register your naming strategy as a static readonly instance since it only manipulates input and output.
-However if you need a service to determine a name for any reason you can do this by providing a `Func<INamingStrategy>` in either the registration of the Di setup or on a property.
+However if you need a service to determine a name for any reason you can do this by providing a `Func<INamingStrategy>` in either the registration of the DI setup or on a property.
 The profiles themselves have access to services via the DI framework.

 If this is a scenario you need please create an issue for us to write some documentation in the [Advanced concepts](https://github.com/Marvin-Brouwer/FluentSerializer#advanced-concepts) section.